How To Get A Mortgage When You’re A Self-Employed Home Buyer

 - The financial strength of your business

-- The ability of your business to generate sufficient income in the future
+- The likelihood your business can generate sufficient income into the future

 What Documents Do You Need To Provide?

-To start the home buying process, you’ll need a history of uninterrupted self-employment income, usually for at least two years.
-Here are some examples of documents a lender might ask for.
+To start the home buying process, you must provide a history of uninterrupted self-employment income, usually for at least 2 years.
+Here are some examples of documents a lender may request:

 Employment Verification